Jun Ahn: Self-Portrait

-Ahn's work involves three projects: Invisible Seascape, Float, and Self-Portrait.
+South Korean artist Jun Ahn describes her series Self-Portrait (2008–2013) as “a kind of performance without an audience.”

 Self-Portrait depicts Ahn on or near the top of skyscrapers, often leaning from a window or seated on a ledge.
 Ahn was inspired by a joke about jumping off a building due to the stock market losses from the 2008 financial crisis.
 She began to think of tall buildings in urban areas as places of contrasts.
 Ahn sees cities as areas of simultaneous comfort and anxiety, with her photos showing her on the edge of both a physical and psychological space.

-Some photos are taken from a first-person perspective, showing her legs dangling into space as she looks down.
+Aiming her lens straight down, she records her feet and the sheer drop to the streets below, so that the city reads as a vertiginous bird’s-eye field.
+The work is strongly experiential, pushing the viewer to feel the same mix of thrill, fear and anxiety that such a position provokes.
 The project began with a photograph of her feet she took while sitting on the edge of an apartment building while a student at Pratt, and has continued since.
 The bulk of the photographs are from New York and Seoul, with some from Hong Kong.
 While Ahn used various safety measures for Self-Portrait, she never altered her photographs in a graphics editor like Photoshop.

 For these photographs, Ahn works by gaining access to the building legitimately - it can take several months for the owners to give permission for the project - and setting a digital camera to take a large volume of high-speed images while she poses.
-These are then sifted to find a picture depicting Ahn looking unconcerned or distracted, captured in what she describes as "...a certain moment of time that did exist, but which we couldn't perceive with the naked eye because it happened too fast."
+These are then sifted to find a picture depicting Ahn looking unconcerned or distracted, captured in what she describes as "...a certain moment of time that did exist, but which we couldn't perceive with the naked eye because it happened too fast."Ahn names the scientist and photographer Harold Edgerton — pioneer of the high-speed electronic flash, famous for his image of a bullet piercing an apple — as her greatest influence.
+For her, such pictures reveal an aesthetic in which the image is severed from ordinary perception and free to generate its own context within an isolated space and time; photography, she says, is “reality and fantasy, the truth and fake at the same time.”
+She frames her own practice as the capture of a fleeting, dreamlike instant in which reality meets fantasy, and aligns it with what she calls the “directed decisive moment,” a deliberate play on Henri Cartier-Bresson’s celebrated phrase.
+In doing so she both extends and complicates the conventional relationship between photography and performance, in which the camera merely documents an otherwise ephemeral act.